Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Plus, the availability of so many options on the market has made things even more difficult.
 This is why I decided to self-test 13 good mesh WiFi systems with Spectrum and curated this review-based guide.
 So, without wasting any time, let’s dig in!

-Note: You’re better of a Spectrum router if you live in a small-medium house, but if your place is large and there are many WiFi dead zones then you shall consider switching to a mesh system.
+Note: You're better off with a Spectrum router if you live in a small-medium house, but if your place is large and there are many WiFi dead zones, then you should consider switching to a mesh system.

-Before I begin, let me assure you that this isn’t a random list of mesh routers that work with Spectrum.
+Before I begin, let me assure you that this isn't a random list of mesh routers that work with Spectrum internet.
 Instead, I have thoroughly tested all of the 13 devices for five long weeks before qualifying them as my recommended picks.

 The tests were conducted in my 3-story 3,700 Sq Ft house.
 I emphasised on several aspects like speeds, coverage, security features, and value for money.